apache/spark/dev/provider_packages/README.md

 preparation is not stored anywhere in the repository - it contains however link to the Changelog generated.

-Note!
-For Backport providers (until April 2021) the changelog was embedded and stored in the `airflow/providers/<PROVIDER>/README_BACKPORT_PACKAGES.md`.
-Those files will be updated only till April 2021 and will be removed afterwards.

-The `README.md` file contains the following information:
+The `README.rst` file contains the following information:

-* summary of requirements for each backport package
+* summary of requirements for each provider package
 * list of dependencies (including extras to install them) when package depends on other providers package
-* link to the detailed `README.rst` - generated documentation for the packages.
+* link to the detailed changelog/index.rst file: generated documentation for the packages.

 The `index.rst` stored in the `docs\apache-airflow-providers-<PROVIDER>` folder contains:

 * Contents this is manually maintained there
 * the general package information (same for all packages with the name change)
-* summary of requirements for each backport package
+* summary of requirements for each provider package
 * list of dependencies (including extras to install them) when package depends on other providers package
 * Content of high-level CHANGELOG.rst file that is stored in the provider folder next to ``provider.yaml`` file.